 Training your dog to be left alone

-Learning to be left alone is an important part of your dog's training and will help prevent your dog from ever becoming anxious when by themselves - also known as separation anxiety.
+Learning to be left alone is an important part of your dog's training and will help prevent them from becoming anxious when they're by themselves (also known as separation anxiety).

-So if you have recently welcomed a dog or puppy into your family it's really important to teach them that being left at home is fun!
-Read on to discover how to teach your dog it's ok to be left alone...
+If you've recently welcomed a dog or puppy into your family, it's really important to teach them that being left at home is fun!
+Read on to discover how to teach your dog it's ok to be left on their own...

 Preventing separation-related behaviour

 Follow the simple steps below and gradually increase the time you leave your dog alone.
-Associate the training experience with something pleasant (for example, treats, toys, praise).
-Remember every dog is different.
-Progress at a speed that suits your dog's reaction - and never extend the training to the point that it becomes distressing for your dog.
+Associate the training experience with something pleasant (for example, treats, toys or praise).
+Remember, every dog is different.
+You'll need to progress at a speed that suits your dog's reaction - and never extend the training to the point that it becomes distressing for your dog.

-Begin by encouraging your dog to go to their bed and stay there for a short while with you present.
-Reward your dog for remaining quietly in their bed.
+Begin by encouraging your dog to go to their bed and stay there for a short while with you in the room with them.
+Reward your dog for staying quietly in their bed.

 Ask your dog to stay, while you move away.
 Return and reward.

 Continue this routine, moving progressively further away and for longer periods of time.
-The distance and length of time that you increase on occasion will depend on your dog.
-If your dog reacts or moves, don't reward them and never punish them - instead go back to the previous stage.
+The distance and length of time you increase by will depend on your dog.
+If your dog reacts or moves, don't reward them - but never punish them.
+Instead, go back to the previous stage.

-Progress the training and start exiting the room before returning.
+Progress the training and start leaving the room before returning.
 Next, go out and shut the door behind you before staying outside for longer periods of time.
-Once at this point, start to vary the length of time that you are out.
+Once at this point, start to vary the length of time that you're out.

 How to treat separation anxiety that has already manifested

-If you believe your dog is already showing signs of separation anxiety, find out what you can do you help them cope better when left alone.
+If you believe your dog is already showing signs of separation anxiety, read our guide to what you can do to help them cope better when left alone.